KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 It is expected that the part of this website that would be updated most often would be the blog.
 Updating the blog is as simple as creating a word document, writing some text and saving it.
 Here are the steps:

+In GitHub, navigate to the website repo and double click the name

+For a non-root gh-pages repo (does not end in github.io) choose the gh-pages branch

 Click on the _blog folder to open it

-Copy the contents of the blog post template
+Copy the contents of the blog post template by open the file, copying and clicking "Cancel" or clicking raw

 Click the "Create new file" button in the upper right